 Ruhoy explains that "patients do experience a response" with supplements and that "a few studies suggest [they] do cross the blood-brain barrier."

-They may also exert their benefits through indirect pathways "such as impacting the gut microbiome to increase GABA," which communicates with the central nervous system, explains Ellen Vora, M.D., holistic psychiatrist and sleep expert.
+They may also exert their benefits through indirect pathways11 "such as impacting the gut microbiome to increase GABA," which communicates with the central nervous system, explains Ellen Vora, M.D., holistic psychiatrist and sleep expert.

 Supplementing with magnesium or consuming plenty of magnesium-rich foods can help alleviate side effects associated with low-GABA levels, such as stress and sleeplessness, due to its activity as a GABA-agonist—magnesium binds to GABA receptors and activates them as GABA would.

-When shopping for a supplement, Vora prefers magnesium glycinate, which has been shown in studies to help combat sleep issues.
+When shopping for a supplement, Vora prefers magnesium glycinate, which has been shown in studies13 to help combat sleep issues.
 "Taking it at bedtime can be great for relaxing your mind and your muscles and helping you fall into a deep sleep," she says.

 3. Meditation and exercise